logicalhacking/DVHMA/README.md

     cordova run android

 ## Team Members
-This application is developed as part of the project ZertApps (Certified Security for Mobile Applications).
-ZertApps (http://www.zertapps.de) is a collaborative research project funded by the German Ministry for Research and Education.
+The development of this application started as part of the project [ZertApps](http://www.zertapps.de).
+ZertApps was a collaborative research project funded by the German Ministry for Research and Education.
+It is now developed and maintained by the [Software Assurance & Security Research Team](https://logicalhacking.com) at The University of Sheffield, UK.

 The core developers of DVHMA are:
 * [Achim D. Brucker](http://www.brucker.ch/)
 * [Michael Herzberg](http://www.dcs.shef.ac.uk/cgi-bin/makeperson?M.Herzberg)